Leonardo5525/Python-Crash-Course/Part I/Chapter 6 - Dictionaries.md

 Phil
 Edward
 ```
-Looping through the keys is actually the default behavior when looping through a dictionary, so this code would have exactly the same output if you wrote . . .
+Looping through the keys is actually the default behavior when looping through a dictionary, so this code would have exactly the same output if you wrote without <mark style="background: #FFF3A3A6;">any method</mark>
 So if you wrote your code simple like this:
 ```py
 for name in favorite_languages: